astatine99/Creating_App_Using_Gemini/README.md

 Want to create an app using Gemini in Python

 The idea is to have an app that takes image from user and recognises the object in the image.
 The recognition will be done using Gemini API.

+Right Now what I have is an app that takes image from user and displays it.